Knowing Isn't Understanding: Re-grounding Generative Proactivity with Epistemic and Behavioral Insight: Epistemic - Behavioral Coupling: A Joint Model of Proactive Action

 We argue that \emph{proactivity is not a single axis of capability}, and cannot be adequately characterized as “more initiative” or “more autonomy.”
 Rather, proactivity should be treated as a \emph{coupling} between two jointly necessary conditions: (i) \textbf{initiative/commitment}, meaning the degree to which an agent intervenes, commits resources, or changes the world without an explicit user prompt, and (ii) \textbf{epistemic legitimacy}, meaning whether the agent is justified in intervening given what it can legitimately claim to understand about the situation.
 Our central claim is that many failure modes attributed to “insufficient alignment” or “hallucination” are more structurally understood as \emph{mis-couplings}: cases where commitment outpaces epistemic legitimacy, or where epistemic uncertainty is present but does not modulate the degree of intervention.

 \textbf{A Joint Space of Proactive Action. }To make the coupling between initiative and epistemic legitimacy explicit, we model proactive behavior within a two-dimensional space (Figure~\ref{fig:epistemic_behavioral_space}).
-One axis captures \textbf{behavioral commitment}: the degree to which an agent intervenes, commits resources, or changes the world without explicit instruction.
-The other captures \textbf{epistemic legitimacy}: whether such intervention is warranted given what the agent can legitimately claim to understand about the situation.

 This joint space yields four qualitatively distinct regimes.
 When epistemic legitimacy is high and commitment is low, proactivity takes the form of observation, clarification, or cautious suggestion.
 When both legitimacy and commitment are high, proactive action can be justified, as intervention is grounded in an adequate understanding of the task and its consequences.
 Low legitimacy combined with low commitment corresponds to exploratory or probing behavior, where the agent gathers information while avoiding strong intervention.
 The most problematic region arises when commitment is high under low epistemic legitimacy, producing epistemic overreach: actions that substantially shape outcomes despite the agent lacking a warranted understanding.
 Crucially, this framing emphasizes that proactivity cannot be evaluated along either axis in isolation; justification depends on their alignment.

-\textbf{Failure Modes as Mis-Couplings.} Viewed through the joint space of epistemic legitimacy and behavioral commitment, many prominent failures in proactive and agentic systems can be understood as mis-couplings rather than isolated errors.
-Specifically: